yozoon/ViennaPS/README.md

 ### Trench Deposition

 This example contains a single particle deposition process in a trench geometry.
 By default, a 2D representation of the trench is simulated.
-However, 3D simulations are also possible by changing the constant variable _D_ in __TrenchDeposition.cpp__.
+However, 3D simulations are also possible by setting the value of the constant _D_ in __TrenchDeposition.cpp__ to 3.
 In the __config.txt__ file the process and geometry parameters can be varied.
 The picture show an example of the trench deposition process for various value of the particle sticking probability _s_.
 <div align="center">
   <img src="https://raw.githubusercontent.com/ViennaTools/ViennaPS/master/data/images/deposition.svg" width=700 style="background-color:white;">